SoulEncoded/Javascript-Functions/README.md

 ## The Call Stack

 I feel like the call stack is important enough to warrant its own section.
-For now I've linked a Youtube video that I believe is worth watching:
+For now I've linked a Youtube video that I believe is worth watching: https://www.youtube.com/watch?v=8aGhZQkoFbQ The entire video is about how Javascript works, but the callstack portion starts around 4:10

 ## Optional arguments